 - 3. Enter the following information for the provider. - Icon class: Specifies a Font Awesome image for the button that users will select to access the sign in page for this IdP.
 The fa-sign- in icon is used by default.
 For university or institutional providers, a suggested alternative is fa-university. - Name: The name of the IdP as you want it to appear on the sign in page. - Secondary: Select this option to include the IdP in an intermediary list of providers that users access from a Use my institution/campus credentials button on the sign in page. - Backend name: The default, tpa-saml, is optimized for use with Open edX and works with most SAML providers.
-Select a different option only if you have added a custom backend that provides additional functionality. - IdP slug: A short, unique name to identify this IdP in the URL.
+Select a different option only if you have added a custom backend that provides additional functionality. - Site: Select the site that you are configuring to use this IdP.
+Each IdP can only belong to one site at a time.
+For more information about sites in Open edX, see Configuring Open edX Sites. - IdP slug: A short, unique name to identify this IdP in the URL.
 The slug becomes part of a URL, so the value that you enter cannot include spaces. - Entity ID: The URI that identifies the IdP.
 This ID must match the value specified in the metadata XML file. - Metadata source: The URL of the XML file that contains this provider's metadata. - 4.
 Specify your selections for any of the other, optional configuration options.
-For more information about these options, see Configuration Options for SAML Identity Providers. - 5.
+For more information about these options, see Configure the SAML Identity Provider. - 5.
 When you are ready to enable the provider, select Enabled at the top of the page.
 Alternatively, save your configuration settings and enable the provider at another time. - 6.
 Select Save or one of the other save options at the bottom of the page.